 - How many hours a week do I want to work?

 - Why do I want a job?
 For social interactions, self-fulfillment, extra money, etc.

-- How much money do I want to or need to make?
+- How much money do I want or need to make?

-- How much time do I want to put into start-up costs?
+- How much money do I want to put into start-up costs?
 Do I have any money to put into a business?